datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 ### Get Disputes Endpoint

+Get the list of all your disputes.

 ```sql
 SELECT * FROM `mystripeapi`.`/disputes`
 LIMIT 1000
 ```

 ### Get Payouts Endpoint

+Get the list of all your payouts.

 ```sql
 SELECT * FROM `mystripeapi`.`/payouts`